Habiba-Abdelhady/Tic-Tac-Toe/README.md

 # How to use :

-_simply run the code on a C++ compiler in the terminal (it's nessesary to use terminal and not a splitted pages of input and output as the game is interactive)._
+_simply run the code attached in the repository on any C++ compiler in the terminal (it's nessesary to use terminal and not a splitted pages of input and output as the game is interactive)._

 Found a logical bug? easily contact me on email : habiba.a.elsaadani@gmail.com.